 It’s why I was surprised, then, on a recent trip to Harpers Ferry, W.V.
 Reaching the Hertz counter at the Washington Hilton, I was offered a choice of two vehicles from their Prestige Collection, which I’d opted for to enhance the drive to West Virginia.
 Outside stood a white Mercedes-Benz E350, with Merc’s purring V6 engine and sumptuous cabin.
 Behind it, a black Volvo S60, with the Swede’s 5-cylinder turbocharged T5 engine.
 It was no contest.
 I took the Volvo.

 Now, convention and history would have normally steered me into the seat of the German, but I can’t emphasize enough how striking the new S60 is in person.
 It’s not beautiful, per se.
 It is, instead, incredibly handsome.
 It’s muscular, with a purposeful front end and a sharp, pert rear.
-It’s striking in person, especially in the shining black of my rental.
 Inside, it’s so far, so Volvo.
-The trademark floating center console is here, as are its big, comfy seats and premium feel.
+The trademark floating center console is there, as are their big, comfy seats and a premium feel.
 As a place to while away the hours, it won’t cosset you as much as a Cadillac or German sedan.
 And while the plastics aren’t as premium as they could be on the parts you touch less frequently, overall it’s very pleasant.

 The instrument cluster deserves particular mention.
 It’s a large, digital display, with three selectable modes — Elegance, Eco and Performance.
 I selected the latter option, which turns the speedometer an enticingly sporty red and displays available power, and forgot the other two modes existed.
 However, while I found it a cinch to navigate the display and onboard infotainment system, our editor-in-chief showed his age when he struggled to connect his phone to Bluetooth.
 It’s not an intuitive system, though it does look very clean and modern.
 Similarly, though Volvo’s center stack is minimalist, some of the buttons are a little too minute — not ideal for a company focused on safety to force drivers to spend longer than necessary trying to input something.

 Out on the road, it felt as I’d expected.
 Planted, secure, stable.
 The S60 rides on the firm side, but it’s never uncomfortable.
-It irons out the worst scars on the highway, but it doesn’t wallow and pitch while navigating on-ramps or under-braking.
+It irons out the worst scars on the highway, but it doesn’t wallow and pitch while navigating on-ramps or under braking.
 The steering wheel is thick and meaty, with a great feel in the hand.
 It’s also surprisingly heavy, almost harking back to the days before power steering robbed a lot of the natural feel from driving.
 It isn’t cumbersome to navigate around the city, but it’s noticeably tougher to turn the wheel than with some competitors.
-At speed, though, it helps the S60 feel as solid as a Swedish rock.
-Aiding that is its T5 engine.
-A 5-cylinder power plant, it’s a unique little engine; a 2.5-liter, 254 hp, 266 lb ft turbocharged unit paired to a 6-speed auto box.
+At speed, it helps the S60 feel as solid as a Swedish rock.
+Aiding that is the T5 engine.
+A 5-cylinder power plant, it’s pretty unique: a 2.5-liter, 254 hp, 266 lb ft turbocharged unit paired to a 6-speed auto box.
 It offers a pleasant burble at standstill, which livens into a rorty growl under hard acceleration.
 It’s slightly gruff, but that only makes it more endearing.
 There’s enough power for overtaking and merging, though a few extra horses under the hood wouldn’t go amiss.

 With disdain I left the countryside of West Virginia and headed back to D.C., settling back in to freeway speeds.
 It’s here that you can pick holes in the S60’s armor.
 It isn’t as well equipped as some rivals, lacking many of Volvo’s headline safety features such as pedestrian detection or auto-braking.
 It was also devoid of parking sensors, a reverse camera and satellite navigation — things buyers in this category would likely expect as standard.
 Its T5 engine, though fun to rev, isn’t as efficient as I’d have liked and could definitely have used an extra gear or two, managing just 30 mpg highway.
 That latter complaint, however, is solved with the 2015 model year, as Volvo has changed the T5 engine to a 2.0-liter, 4-cylinder model that boosts economy to 37 mpg highway — an 8-speed gearbox and 100 lbs of flab lost helping immensely.